Menu Close

 Recovery Coach

-Ira is a compassionate person, and is dedicated to his work.
-His personal experiences in recovery led him to help others in addressing the disease of alcoholism and drug addiction.
-Feeling very fortunate to work in the recovery community, Ira is grateful for the opportunity to assist and guide individuals in developing the necessary tools and life skills of empowerment, self-confidence, and the ability to change the trajectory of their lives to achieve long term recovery.
+Ira is a compassionate person and is dedicated to his work.
+His personal experiences in recovery led him to help others address alcoholism and drug addiction.
+Feeling very fortunate to work in the recovery community, Ira is grateful for the opportunity to assist and guide individuals in developing the necessary tools and life skills of empowerment, self-confidence, and the ability to change the trajectory of their lives to achieve long-term recovery.

 In his free time, Ira likes golfing, skiing, hiking, and enjoying time with his family and friends.